 Every year in New Zealand, World Wetlands Day is observed through a variety of activities including educational events, environmental clean-ups, and community involvement initiatives.
 These activities aim at highlighting the importance of wetlands and encouraging their conservation.
 Despite the global date of 2nd February, the specific New Zealand observance of World Wetlands Day may often take place on the weekend closest to this date to accommodate community participation.
 Despite these challenges, New Zealand continues to strive for the protection and restoration of these vital ecosystems.

-Facts about World Wetlands Day
+Top 10 Facts for 2026 World Wetlands Day in NZ

 In the News and Trending in NZ for World Wetlands Day